ncbi/blast_plus_docs/README.md

 # Appendix
 ## Appendix A. Cloud and Docker Concepts
 ![Cloud-Docker-Simple](images/cloud-docker-simple.png)
 Figure 1.
 Docker and Cloud Computing Concept.
 Users can access compute resources provided by cloud service providers (CSP), such as the Google Cloud Platform, using SSH tunneling (1).
 When you create a VM (2), a hard disk (also called a boot/persistent disk) (3) is attached to that VM.
 With the right permissions, VMs can also access other storage buckets (4) or other data repositories in the public domain.
 Once inside a VM with Docker installed, one can run a Docker image (5), such as NCBI's BLAST image.
-A image can be used to create multiple running instances or containers (6).
+An image can be used to create multiple running instances or containers (6).
 Each container is in an isolated environment.
 In order to make data accessible inside the container, you need to using Docker bind mounts (7) described in this tutorial.

 *A Docker image can be used to create a Singularity image.
 Please refer to Singularity's [documentation](https://www.sylabs.io/singularity/) for more detail.*